NUTRITION

 Sponsor a child today!

-For P8.000, you can enroll an undernourished child in our one-year Mingo Meals nutrition program.
+For P8,000, you can enroll an undernourished child in our one-year Mingo Meals nutrition program.
 There are so many children in need of better nutrition and smaller donations are always welcome.
 We pool the donations so we can sponsor as many children as we can.

 Interim Monitoring Results of Mingo Nutrition Program Conducted by the Province of Negros Occidental